|

 Entomology Section

-primarily insects.
-This collection is representative of
+The Entomology collection, primarily insects, is representative of

 San Bernardino County and Southern California, with some